 It is by no means an easy job, as healthcare administrators are regularly faced with ethical dilemmas, from balancing a budget while factoring in quality of care, to mitigating legal risks for their organization and more.

 The job hinges on professionalism and leadership skills.
 Hands-on experience, such as being an RN, is highly advantageous for setting policies.
 While a large responsibility, the position can have a positive impact on both staff and patients.

-Requirements for the job depend on position in the hierarchy.
-While advancement opportunities may be limited, lower management positions only require a Bachelor’s in Healthcare Administration or closely related field.
-For higher levels of management, a Master’s degree or doctorate may be required, as well as experience in the healthcare field.
+Requirements for the job depend on the position in the hierarchy.
+While advancement opportunities may be limited, lower management positions only require a Bachelor’s in Healthcare Administration or a closely related field.
+For higher levels of management, a Master’s degree or doctorate may be required, as well as experienced in the healthcare field.
 Experience in an administration position will also prove useful.

-Administrators have a median salary of $94,500 and a growth rate of 17 percent through 2024, opening up a promising route for those looking to affect patients in a different way.
+Administrators have a median salary of $94,500 and a growth rate of 17 percent through 2024, opening up a promising route for those looking to affect patients in a different way in the healthcare industry.